Panchakarma Treatment The Full Body Cleanse

 Other factors such as genetic predisposition, metabolic co-factors and hormones can also lead to the accumulation of toxins which spread throughout the body resulting in disease.
 This particular waste material is called “Ama” in Ayurveda.
 This Ama is a foul-smelling sticky and harmful substance that needs to be completely evacuated from the body if not it may invite many diseases.
 For this purpose Panchakarma, the therapeutic measures of detoxification are needed.

 2. Pradhan Karma

-Beside this there are many subtypes in this therapy in which different types of massages are given with such as herbal massages, external oil massage and treatments with steam are also given, These application are very helpful in relieving deep seated diseases as well as beneficial to maintain and improve physical and mental health.
+Beside this there are many subtypes in this therapy in which different types of massages are given with such as herbal massages, external oil massage, and treatments with steam are also given, These applications are very helpful in relieving deep seated diseases as well as beneficial to maintain and improve physical and mental health.